Bruce Lee, D-Day at Macao

-Little Superman (Chinese: 生龍活虎小英雄, also known as Karate Superman or Bruce Lee, D-Day at Macao.) is 1975 Hong Kong martial art movie directed by Ng See-yuen and starring Leung Siu-lung.
+Little Superman (Chinese: 生龍活虎小英雄, also known as Kung Fu Superman!, Fists Of Vengeance or Bruce Lee, D-Day at Macao.) is 1975 Hong Kong martial art movie directed by Ng See-yuen and starring Leung Siu-lung.

 Plot

 During World War II, the Japanese military realizes that the Chinese government has stolen a secret Japanese military plan and Colonel Keno has been sent to Hong Kong to find the secret plan.
 Meanwhile, the Chinese officer Colonel Wong is ambushed and he must rely on his old friend Pang and his gang to put an end to a Japanese and send the plans to Hong Kong.
 Wong makes a deal and Pang and his gang help him to find the plan.